Egill Helgason: Biography

-Egill Helgason has made documentary series on historical subjects.
+Egill has made documentary series on historical subjects.
 Vesturfarar (Westward Bound, 2014) was a ten part series on the Icelandic emigration to Canada and the US from 1873 to 1914.
 Steinsteypuöldin (The Age of Concrete, 2016) is in five parts, recounting how Reykjavík was built after a terrible fire in 1915 which devastated the center of town, than mainly built from timber.
 Kaupmannahöfn, höfuðborg Íslands (Copenhagen, capital of Iceland, 2017) is the story of the long relationship between Iceland and Copenhagen, for a long time the de facto capital of the country.

-Egill Helgason is presently working on a series called Siglufjörður, saga bæjar (Siglufjörður, the story of a town).
-It recounts how an isolated village in the north of Iceland became a great hub of activity, creating great riches, due to herring fishing which took off in 1903, and than the subsequent crash when the herring finally disappeared in 1967.
+Egill is presently working on a series called Siglufjörður, saga bæjar (Siglufjörður, the story of a town).
+It recounts how an isolated village in the north of Iceland became a great hub of activity, creating great riches, due to herring fishing which took off in 1903, and then the subsequent crash when the herring finally disappeared in 1967.

-Egill Helgason has won numerous Eddas, annual awards given by The Icelandic Film and Television Academy.
+Egill has won numerous Eddas, annual awards given by The Icelandic Film and Television Academy.

-Helgason has been active on the internet since February 2000 when he started a blog on a now defunct website called Strikið.
-Helgason has since kept on blogging, later on Vísir, Eyjan and now on a webside called DV/Eyjan.
+Egill has been active on the internet since February 2000 when he started a blog on a now defunct website called Strikið.
+Egill has since kept on blogging, later on Vísir, Eyjan and now on a website called DV/Eyjan.
 He writes about different topics, politics, international affairs, literature, history, travel and music – which is another passion of Egill.
-He has also written a lot about Greece, being a noted philellene who spends time in Greece every year.
+He has also written a lot about Greece, being a noted philhellene who spends time in Greece every year.